 Policies and procedures

-Consider a procedure to inform the emergency services of the location of oxygen if they attend a fire or fire alarm.
+Consider how the emergency services are told where oxygen is if they attend a fire or fire alarm.

-Inform the local electricity board that a service user has home oxygen.
+Inform the local UK power network that a service user has home oxygen.
 This means that they will be aware of your special needs if the power supply is ever interrupted.

 Have a policy for dealing with a person's oxygen needs when planning trips away.

-Make written information available to service users and their carers about home oxygen.
-This should include how to use it the risks associated with:
+Make written information available for people about home oxygen.
+Care plans should include the risks associated with:

 - smoking (including risks with electronic cigarettes)